Exciting News: (For a budding genealogist, that is).

 .
 I learned a lot more about

-Samuel to Andrew Crookshank.
+Samuel to Andrew Crookshank (Cruickshank.)

 The first is document dated March 16, 1793.
 It is the sworn testimony of Jane Miller Crookshank informing the court of the birthdates of her children and the date of her second marriage.
 Samuel, her last son by Samuel Miller, is not mentioned as he was killed by Indian after the sacking of Hannastown town on July 13, 1782 because he was too small (about age 4 or 5) to keep up with the fleeing Indians and their prisoners on their way back north after the attacks.